-I have recently realised that I have Sixty One years remaining on my lease in Perton.
-I now wish to get lease extension but my freeholder is can not be found.
-What are my options?
+I have recently realised that I have 72 years left on my lease in Perton.
+I now want to extend my lease but my freeholder is absent.
+What should I do?

 On the basis that you meet the appropriate requirements, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the County Court for for permission to dispense with the service of the initial notice.
 This will mean that your lease can be lengthened by the magistrate.
 However, you will be required to demonstrate that you or your lawyers have used your best endeavours to locate the lessor.
 On the whole an enquiry agent should be useful to carry out a search and to produce an expert document which can be used as evidence that the landlord is indeed missing.
 It is wise to seek advice from a property lawyer both on investigating the landlord’s disappearance and the application to the County Court overseeing Perton.

 I purchased a ground floor flat in Perton, conveyancing having been completed February 2000.
 Can you let me have an estimated range of the fair premium for a lease extension?
 Corresponding properties in Perton with an extended lease are worth £181,000.
 The ground rent is £55 charged once a year.
 The lease comes to an end on 21st October 2069